QuiltMC/developer-wiki/wiki/misc/mappings/en.md

 (usually) don't have intermediate names, thus the names you see in the code depend on the tooling that you used to decompile the game.

-If you want to add or change a wrong or bad name, or add documentation to the code, you can start by picking which mapping set you'll work on top of.
+If you want to add a name or change a wrong or bad one, or add documentation to the code, you can start by picking which mapping set you'll work on top of.
 In this article, we'll use QM, though the process for Yarn is almost identical.
 If you want to work on top of Mojang's mappings, you'll have to do some extra work which we won't cover here.
 If you are going to work on QM, we highly suggest taking a look at its [contributing documentation][QM CONTRIBUTING.md] and